 University of California, San Diego

 Welcome!
 I am a PhD student at UC San Diego, working in machine learning.
 I am advised by Yoav Freund, and received my M.S. in Computer Science from UCSD in spring 2013.
-My current research interests include developing semi-supervised algorithms to combine ensembles of predictors, and studying sequential processes and learning algorithms.
+During my PhD, I have developed semi-supervised algorithms to combine ensembles of predictors, and have also worked on sequential processes and learning algorithms.
 My research statement and CV have more information.